Nisarg767/ParisBase/README.md

-DavisBase supports only one database and one user which are used by default.
+ParisBase supports only one database and one user which are used by default.
 User can create multiple tables in the database.
 Supported commands are as follows.

 SHOW TABLES;                                               Display all the tables in the database.
 CREATE TABLE table_name (column_name datatype);            Create a new table in the database.